top of page

 CENSSS draws together a consortium of leading industrial organisations across Aerospace industry.
 In CENSSS, these companies work with researchers from the University of Oslo, FFI and UCLA.

-KONGSBERG Satellite Services, (KSAT) is a world-leading provider of ground station- and earth observation services based on optimized ground station locations and solutions for sat- ellites in Low Earth Orbit.
-We have more than 50 years history in ground station services and a 20-year track record of advanced near real-time monitoring services using multiple satellites.
-The KSAT Global Ground Station Network consists of more than 20 stations around the world, providing unique uplink/downlink capabilities, enabling a cost-efficient, flexible, and optimized ground segment solution tailored to the specific needs of our clients.
-KSAT participation in CENSSS fits well with our ambition to extend our service portfolio in new and innovative technology areas, with focus on support for the emerging SmallSat/NewSpace industry.
-This includes efficient mission control and command services, optical space-to-ground communication, deep space communication and “Lunar” network, and generally to support a national R&D based effort to build, launch, and operate an innovative NewSpace EO satellite.
+KONGSBERG Satellite Services, (KSAT) is a world-leading provider of ground station- and earth observation services based on optimized ground station locations and solutions for satellites in Low Earth Orbit.
+We have more than 50 years history in ground station services and a 20-year track record of advanced near real-time monitoring ser vices using multiple satellites.
+The KSAT Global Ground Station Network consists of more than 20 stations around the world, providing unique uplink/downlink capabil ities, enabling a cost-efficient, flexible, and optimized ground segment solution tailored to the specific needs of our clients.

 NeoLogo.jpg

 Norsk Elektro Optikk A/S (NEO) was established in 1985 as a privately-owned research-oriented company within the field of electro-optics.
-The founders had their scientific and technical back- ground from the Norwegian Defence Research Establishment, at that time the leading research organization in electro optics in Norway.
+The founders had their scientific and technical background from the Norwegian Defence Research Establishment, at that time the leading research organization in electro optics in Norway.
+The company has since its start grown to be the largest independent research and development organisation in electro optics in Norway and has in addition established itself as a manufacturer of advanced electro optical products for an international market.

-The company has invested in laboratory and test equipment relevant for the activities for developing high-end hyperspectral cameras.
-The laboratories are equipped with instrumentation necessary for manufacturing, calibrating, testing, repairing, diagnosing and servicing hyperspectral cameras.
-Additionally, NEO has a climate cham- ber, electronics development laboratories and a mechanical workshop.
+The company has invested in laboratory and test equip ment relevant for the activities for developing high-end hyperspectral cameras.
+The laboratories are equipped with instrumentation necessary for manufacturing, calibrating, testing, repairing, diagnosing and servicing hyperspec tral cameras.
+Additionally, NEO has a climate chamber, electronics development laboratories and a mechanical workshop.
+Since January 2025, NEO also has an opera tional clean room ISO class 7, where a TVAC chamber will be installed during spring 2025.
+NEO is certified to the ISO 9001:2015 International quality standards.
+NEO’s motivations for participating in the CENSSS:

 • Product development, in order to remain at the forefront in the field of hyperspectral imaging.

-• Market expansion following the “New-Space” development approach.
+• Market expansion following the “New Space” develop ment approach.

 EIdel.png

-The University of Oslo (UiO) is Norway ́s oldest and highest internationally ranked research- intensive university.
-The Faculty of Mathematics and Natural Sciences (MN) is a steward of a long-standing tradition of knowledge built on collegial values and free, independent research.
-The Faculty conducts research and education at a high international level and has extensive col- laboration with external partners, both nationally and internationally.
+The University of Oslo (UiO) is Norway´s oldest and high est internationally ranked research- intensive university.
+The Faculty of Mathematics and Natural Sciences (MN) is a steward of a long- standing tradition of knowledge built on collegial values and free, independent research.
+The Faculty conducts research and education at a high international level and has extensive collaboration with external partners, both nationally and internationally.

 The Department of technology systems (ITS) at MN was established in 2017 when UiO took over the activities of the University Graduate Centre at Kjeller (UNIK).
-UNIK was a foundation for collaboration between the research institutes at Kjeller and UiO and NTNU on education at the Master ́s and PhD level.
+UNIK was a foundation for collaboration between the research institutes at Kjeller and UiO and NTNU on education at the Master´s and PhD level.
+As part of its commitment to advancing knowledge in space systems, the Department of Technology Systems launched the Master’s program in Space Systems in the autumn of 2023, offering students a comprehensive curriculum designed to meet the evolv ing needs of the space industry.
+This program represents a significant addition to UiO’s academic offerings and underscores its dedication to fostering expertise in space exploration and technology

 FFI is owned by the Norwegian Ministry of defence and is the prime institution responsible for defence related research and development in Norway.
+Its principal mission is to carry out applications-oriented research to meet the requirements of the Armed Forces and the defence sector in general.

-The Institute provides counsel on possibilities and challenges connected to the procurement and use of military equipment and develops new solutions when necessary.
+The Institute provides counsel on possibilities and chal lenges connected to the procurement and use of military equipment and develops new solutions when necessary.

-FFI develops small satellite pathfinders spanning from the mission concepts through systems and payload developments to pilot demonstrations on orbit.
+FFI develops small satellite pathfinders spanning from the mission concepts through systems and payload develop ments to pilot demonstrations on orbit.
 The missions are mainly for national government purposes.
-Thus, we are interested in details of payload development from design through MAIT to tests in space, including oper- ations concepts and data exploitation.
+Thus, we are interested in details of payload development from design through MAIT to tests in space, including operations con cepts and data exploitation.
 Work packages 1-3 are of larger interest to us than the others, although some synergies with satellite missions could be extracted from them too.

-Our missions to date have depended on platform and integration in other countries (Canada, Denmark, Lithuania).
+Our missions to date have depended on platform and inte gration in other countries (Canada, Denmark, Lithuania).
 We hope to see CENSSS contributing to enable Norwegian industry to assemble small satellite systems and prepare them for launch in Norway, essentially gaining more systems competence.
 Our experience and knowledge are available to contribute towards that end.

 We also see CENSSS as an important tool for recruiting young scientists and engineers to the Norwegian space ecosystem of companies, research institutes and academia.